sundararajan-rajendr/SONiC/doc/system-telemetry/dialout.md

 # 5 Error Handling

 Error handling happens in two locations: Configuration and Run-time.
 During configuration of the openconfig-telemetry model, translib transformer will perform validity checks on the models data and return an error if it is invalid.
 During run-time, if destination collectors are not reachable, dial-out process will periodically re-try to establish the connection with appropriate log messages.
-In the case of an invalid path, there will be a log message indicating that the path could not be retrieved.
+In the case of an invalid path, there will be a log message indicating that the path could not be retrieved, but other paths will continue to be delivered.

 # 6 Testing